BelaFrank/RoboFont/README.md

 All other groups will be written as OpenType classes.

+There are options now—by default, it tries to mark the proper glyph based on group name as kerning class key glyph ('Reorder').
+You can make it to convert the groups as they are and mark the first glyph as key selecting the 'Write as is' option.

-Note: it's always a good idea to check the FL kerning class key glyphs in generated file.
+It's always a good idea to check the FL kerning class key glyphs in generated file.

 #Feedback/Suggestions